prabeesh/prabeesh.github.io/content/blog/install-apache-spark-on-ubuntu-14-dot-04.md

 title: "Install Apache Spark on Ubuntu-14.04"
 date: 2014-10-31 13:58:31 +0530
 tags: [Apache Spark, Big Data]
+keywords:
-keywords: install Apache Spark Ubuntu 14.04, Spark installation guide, Spark on Ubuntu, spark-submit
+  - install Apache Spark Ubuntu 14.04
+  - Spark installation guide
+  - Spark on Ubuntu
+  - spark-submit
 description: This tutorial provides step-by-step instructions to install and set up Apache Spark on Ubuntu.
 It covers the installation of Java, Scala, and Git, as well as the download and building of Spark.
 The tutorial also includes examples of running Spark programs and accessing Hadoop filesystems.
 Whether you're new to Spark or looking to set it up on your Ubuntu machine, this guide will help you get started.
 ---
 Update: For Apache Spark 2 refer latest [post](/blog/2016/12/07/install-apache-spark-2-on-ubuntu-16-dot-04-and-mac-os/)